runtimeverification/k-vs-coq-language-frameworks/README.md

 property to be verified, in each language framework.
 More details can be found in the individual subdirectories.

-## Pre-requisites
+## Prerequisites

 In order to compile and run the examples, you need to have both K and Coq properly installed in your system.
-Refer to [K's repository](https://github.com/kframework/k) and [Coq's documentation](https://coq.inria.fr/opam-using.html) for installation instructions.
+Refer to the [K project repository](https://github.com/kframework/k) and [Coq's documentation](https://coq.inria.fr/opam-using.html) for installation instructions.

 Once installed, make sure that you update the Make file of the K specification located at `k/Makefile` so that `$K_HOME` is set to point to the directory where K is installed in